 (2) In subregulation (1) —

-“Fire Brigades Board employee” means a person in the employment of the Western Australian Fire Brigades Board constituted under the Fire Brigades Act 1942 immediately before the commencement of the FESA Act.
+Fire Brigades Board employee means a person in the employment of the Western Australian Fire Brigades Board constituted under the Fire Brigades Act 1942 immediately before the commencement of the FESA Act.

 [Regulation 10 amended in Gazette 22 Dec 1998 p.
 6851 and 6852.]